Skip to content

 Note: 'dataset' in the context of Hadron regards a set of both data & its corresponding metadata.
 To publish a dataset on Hadron, there are a few stages to go through:

 • Submit for review -> click this when you are going to publish your dataset on Hadron.
-This sends the dataset to one of Hadrons reviewers, who do a superficial check to see if there are no spelling mistakes and the values of the filled in fields seem logical.
-You'll receive an email from the reviewer if fields need to be changed, you can then change them, let the reviewer now, and hopefully your dataset can than be published.
+This sends the dataset to one of Hadrons reviewers, who do a check to see if there are no spelling mistakes and the values of the fields seem logical.
+You'll receive an email from the reviewer if fields need to be changed, you can then change them, let the reviewer know, and hopefully your dataset can than be approved for publication.

 • Published -> your dataset has been approved by one of Hadrons reviewers (of which you recieve an email), and is now published on Hadron; visible for everyone (if not published ‘under embargo’ or ‘restricted’).
 This dataset is now immutable.
 However; you can still publish more versions of the same dataset(explained below in section ‘versions’).